phoban01/gitops-component-cli/README.md

 We can build the component by passing the `componentfile.cue` to the build command:

-`gitopsx component build -f componentfile.cue github.com/acme/my-component:v1.0.0`
+`component build -f componentfile.cue github.com/acme/my-component:v1.0.0`

 Components can be stored in any OCI registry:

-`gitopsx component push github.com/acme/my-component:v1.0.0 ghcr.io/acme`
+`component push github.com/acme/my-component:v1.0.0 ghcr.io/acme`

 ## Render applications